Ctrl-Alt-Tea/QR-Coder/README.md

 ### Usage Options:
 - Windows:
   - Download latest release and place the app whereever you would like
-  - (Optional) right-click the app and share to desktop (create a shortcut)
+  - (Optional) right-click the app and select "Send to" then choose Desktop (create a shortcut)
   - (Optional) pin app to task bar

 ### Support the project: